0x80/isolate-package/README.md

 ### A Quick Start

-If you are not confident that your monorepo setup is solid, please check out my in-dept example at [mono-ts](https://github.com/0x80/mono-ts) where many different aspects are discussed and `isolate-package` is used to demonstrate Firebase deployments.
+If you are not confident that your monorepo setup is solid, you can check out my in-dept example at [mono-ts](https://github.com/0x80/mono-ts) where many different aspects are discussed and `isolate-package` is used to demonstrate Firebase deployments.